Eliza-Mira/Pewlett-Hackard-Analysis/README.md

 ***Summary:***

 >Based on the provided data, it's estimated that approximately `72,458 employees will retire from the organization`.
-Out of these, 50,842 retiring employees hold >positions as Senior Engineers and Senior Staff, while the remaining 21,616 retiring employees hold a combination of positions such as Engineer, Assistant Engineer, >Technique Leader, Manager, and Staff.
+Out of these, 50,842 retiring employees hold positions as Senior Engineers and Senior Staff, while the remaining 21,616 retiring employees hold a combination of positions such as Engineer, Assistant Engineer, Technique Leader, Manager, and Staff.

 <img src="Pewlett-Hackard-Analysis/First_Retirement_GroupByJob.png" width="800">

->The organization may face a challenge in mentoring the next generation of employees due to a potential shortage of **retirement-eligible mentors**.
-Currently, **there >are only 1,549 employees** in the mentorship program, and it's possible that some may choose not to participate.
-Additionally, the possibility of early retirement may >further reduce the number of available mentors below the initial estimate of 1,549.
+>The organization may face a challenge in mentoring the next generation of employees due to a potential shortage of retirement-eligible mentors.
+Currently, `there are only 1,549 employees in the mentorship program`, and it's possible that some may choose not to participate.
+Additionally, the possibility of early retirement may further reduce the number of available mentors below the initial estimate of 1,549.

 <img src="Pewlett-Hackard-Analysis/RetiringGroupsANDEligibleMentors.png" width="900">